Guseyn/page/README.md

 }
 ```

-This property contains object with information about **Page**: current version, path to the logo in the text format and image format, also image address of the logo.
+This property contains an object with information about **Page**: current version, path to the logo in the text format and image format, also image address of the logo.

 #### index, indexHref